CAS IN 299

 IN 299 may only be taken once and is not repeatable for credit.

-IN 399 is a one-credit, asynchronous online course offered in the fall, spring, and summer.
+IN 399 is a variable-credit, asynchronous online course offered in the fall, spring, and summer.
 It is restricted to CAS undergraduates who need to be registered for course credit in order to intern off campus (e.g., international students and students whose placements require them to be registered for an internship course) and does not count towards graduation requirements in CAS.
 In certain situations, IN 399 may be repeatable for credit.
 Email casel@bu.edu if you are interested in repeating the course.

 International students should not take more than 3 total semesters of internship courses that support work authorization (CPT) for off-campus positions.
 Please contact your ISSO advisor for more information.